 As you may imagine, these altered states of consciousness are not exactly “nice”.
 On the contrary.
 They’re quite uncomfortable.
 And for a while I even mistakenly thought they were the result of physical fatigue.
 But not.
 It’s the other way around.

 The more “unsolved shit” you hide, the faster you get into that state and feel more physical fatigue.
-And the more balanced your life is, the farther in race the “scooping even” will take place (if ever).
+And the more balanced your life is, the farther in race the “scooping event” will take place (if ever).

 I wrote many times about the Ultrabalaton race, about my 5 marathons in a row and about the physical challenges that I had to overcome.
-Just do a search on this blog, buy my book from Amazon, or just bare with me for a few more paragraphs, for the TL/DR version (too long, didn’t read).
+Just do a search on this blog, buy my book from Amazon, or just bear with me for a few more paragraphs, for the TL/DR version (too long, didn’t read).

 So, the TL/DR version of pushing through is: just keep moving.
 Just put one step in front of the other.
 Just do it.

 And in many situations, pushing through is the only way out.

 Or at least that’s what I’ve learned during this last race that I just finished.